Land Charges search

 We will answer all the CON29 questions for the £21.75 fee.
 Please complete company's name and contact details, and box B, the address of the property.
 Box C should only be used for other roads, rear accesses, etc which are immediately relevant to the property.

 We can answer individual CON29 questions, priced individually on the request form.

 Alternatively you may ask individual questions which are charged as follows:

-Please note that charges will be subject to VAT from the 1 January 2017
+Please note that charges have been subject to VAT from the 1 January 2017

 If you're happy you understand the search and fees: